Brandon05/MovieTIme/Pods/ConcentricProgressRingView/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
-You can also view the example app without downloading the sample project with [Appetize.io](https://appetize.io/app/xw49k81xufbqkmwdhpebkpyn58?device=iphone5s&scale=75&orientation=portrait&osVersion=9.3&deviceColor=black).
+You can also view the example app at [Appetize.io](https://appetize.io/app/xw49k81xufbqkmwdhpebkpyn58?device=iphone5s&scale=75&orientation=portrait&osVersion=9.3&deviceColor=black).

 ### Usage